bridirks/ccte-api-exposure/README.md

 ## Overview
 The Exposure Microservice is a RESTful API designed to manage and provide Exposure data.
 It interacts with a PostgreSQL database and offers various endpoints for Exposure-related operations.

+## Available Data
+Data underlying the Exposure API comes from the Chemicals and Products Database (CPDat) [Learn more: The Chemical and Products Database, a resource for exposure-relevant data on chemicals in consumer products](https://www.nature.com/articles/sdata2018125) and predictions from EPA’s Quantitative Structure Use Relationship (QSUR) models [Learn more: High-throughput screening of chemicals as functional substitutes using structure-based classification models](https://pubs.rsc.org/en/content/articlelanding/2017/gc/c6gc02744j).

+For exposure-related questions, contact the Chemical Exposure Knowledgebase team (chemexpo.support@epa.gov).

 ## Technologies Used
 - **Java**: Programming language used for the development of the application.
 - **Spring Boot**: Framework used to create stand-alone, production-grade Spring-based applications.